Marufina/random-messages-JS/README.md

-# random-messages-JS
+# Random Messages Javascript
-script in JS to generate random horoscope
+This is a script in JS created for the **Codecademy** Practices, that generates random horoscope messages